PALATTY-J/simple-local-cinema/README.md

 - Open a video from your device or drag and drop it onto the player.
 - Use custom play, pause, seek, skip, volume, and mute controls.
+- Load `.srt` or `.vtt` subtitle files, then turn captions on or off while watching.
 - Adjust playback speed from 0.5× to 2×.
 - See brief rewind and fast-forward feedback over the video.
 - Keep a watch history with saved resume positions in this browser.